Skip to content

 Are coated strings harder to play?

 Although it’s no different, you should be careful what gauge string you put on what scale length.
-Having a thicker gauge at standard tuning will definitely feel harder to play in any case.
+Having a thicker gauge at standard tuning will feel harder to play in any case.
 So don’t blame the brand but blame your lack of basic guitar set-up knowledge! 🙂

 Elixir Strings stock for years!